EPL-repo/sgRNAbfx/README.md

 ## Create Docker image for the pipeline

 - If running on a MacOS, first make sure to install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/)
-- Create a Dockerfile with the following content (where data is your local input data directory - please modify accordingly):
+- Create a Dockerfile (stored here in the [docker](docker/) folder) with the following content (where data is your local input data directory - please modify accordingly):
 ```shell
 FROM continuumio/miniconda3